Embroidery DIY Home Decor

 Embroidering on a lamp shade?
 Yes – that’s exactly what I’m suggesting.
 All you have to do is get a lamp kit and styrene sheets.
 Then you stitch out a design on some fabric, stick it to the shade material and glue it onto the lamp shade frame.

-I actually embroidered on a lamp shade this summer for an article in Creative Machine Embroidery Magazine.
+I actually embroidered on a lamp shade this summer for an article in Creative Machine Embroidery Magazine and it turned out pretty cute.

 Coasters